iotivity/IoTivity-Getting-Started/gsg-gtk.md

    - Click to reselect the device in the left-hand pane.

-6. Onboard (pair) the discovered server by clicking the + icon next to the device. **[Todo OCF: insert screenshot of Linux client screen, callout to + button]** If the item has a gear icon instead of a + icon, it has already been onboarded.
+6. Onboard (pair) the discovered server by clicking the + icon next to the device.
+If the item has a gear icon instead of a + icon, it has already been onboarded.
 You can select the server and click Offboard to prepare to see the onboarding process.

-8. Once the + icon has changed to a gear, click the gear icon. **[Todo OCF: insert screenshot with callout to gear]**
+8. Once the + icon has changed to a gear, click the gear icon.

-9. In OTGC, find the /binaryswitch and /dimming sections and click the switch value button on the left. **[Todo OCF: insert screenshot /LED section with callout to value button]** The light bulb animation will turn on or off, controlled by the client app over the OCF protocol.
+9. In OTGC, find the /binaryswitch and /dimming sections and click the switch value button on the left.
+The light bulb animation will turn on or off, controlled by the client app over the OCF protocol.
 Also, the dimming slider will move from 0 to 100.
 If you change the dimming value (type <Tab> to get the value accepted), the dimmer slider in the GUI should reflect what you type and the light animation should change.
 If you type 100, the light should turn on fully and the binary switch should turn on.
 Notice that the console output in the server terminal also responds to your actions in the client.

-10. Now “observe” (monitor) the touch buttons on the emulator window in the OTGC app by turning on the "observe" button on the /binaryswitch and /dimmer sections of OTGC, then clicking the switch button or dimming slider on the emulator application. **[Todo OCF: insert screenshot]** Notice that the output in the OTGC app detects the changes in the emulator application.
+10. Now “observe” (monitor) the touch buttons on the emulator window in the OTGC app by turning on the "observe" button on the /binaryswitch and /dimmer sections of OTGC, then clicking the switch button or dimming slider on the emulator application.
+Notice that the output in the OTGC app detects the changes in the emulator application.

 11. Press Ctrl-C in the server terminal or click the "X" in the emulator window to exit the server app.